-On completion of the installation of insulation, EnergySmart shall produce a Certificate of Compliance and Warranty that acts as a Statement of Insulation for landlords.
+On completion of the installation of insulation and smoke alarms, EnergySmart provides a Certificate of Compliance and Warranty that acts as a Statement of Insulation for landlords.
 It contains:

 - Details of the products installed by EnergySmart and the warranty details of such products which shall include smoke alarms.

 - Warranty of EnergySmart’s workmanship in meeting installing standard NZ 4246.

 - Compliance to the minimum standard legislative requirements.

 To find out more about how the recent changes to the Residential Tenancy Act affect you and if your tenants are eligible for a subsidy, book your free rental assessment today.